 –Henry VIII by William Shakespeare

 Thomas Jefferson’s design of the octagonal room within the ruins was the inspiration for their prestigious wine, Octagon.
 Octagon is a blend of estate-grown Bordeaux varietals: Merlot, Cabernet Franc, Cabernet Sauvignon, and Petit Verdot.
 Head winemaker, Luca Paschina, produces this prestigious wine only in fine vintages, and with the most astute selection from the harvest.
-Enjoyed by notable figures from the Queen of England to the President of the United States, Octagon’s award-winning stature is unparalleled.
+Enjoyed by notable figures from the late Queen of England to the President of the United States, Octagon’s award-winning stature is unparalleled.

-Dinner and a Show at Barboursville Vineyards
+Dinner and a Show at Barboursville Ruins

 Together, Four County Players and Barboursville Vineyards make this an unforgettable experience.
 Guests enjoy delectable picnics packed by Barboursville Vineyards’ award-winning Palladio Restaurant.
 Food truck fare is also available and of course delicious Barboursville wines.
 Four County Players provide musical performances before the curtain goes up.
 During intermission, characters from the play wander the audience to amuse guests.
 Picnics and theatre at the Barboursville ruins are a truly magical way to experience the winery.

 Outdoor Theater in Central Virginia